- when things were bad they would have days of prayer;

 They attacked the coast of Cornwall, captured 60 villagers at Mount's Bay and 80 at Looe.
 Muslims took Lundy Island in Bristol Channel and raised the standard of Islam.

 In 1631, the entire village of Baltimore, Ireland, was captured by Muslim pirates, led by Murat Reis the Younger.
-Only two ever returned.
-(Des Ekin, The Stolen Village: Baltimore and the Barbary Pirates, O'Brien Press, 2006).
+Only two ever returned, as recorded by Des Ekin, The Stolen Village: Baltimore and the Barbary Pirates, O'Brien Press, 2006.

 At the Bicentennial Celebration of the landing of the Pilgrims at Plymouth Rock, December 22, 1820, Daniel Webster declared: